 The training provided through this program is set up for basic IT skills, but those same skills can also be a great launching point if you are planning to get into one of the fastest, most “in-demand” careers in the world – Cybersecurity.

-The new program is called VET TEC which stands for Veteran Employment Through Technology Education Courses.
-Here is what you need to know:
+The program’s name is VET TEC, which stands for Veteran Employment Through Technology Education Courses.
+Here is what you need to know.

 - Information Science